By Sue Lau | Palatable Pastime

 Monday #SummerGamesWeek Recipes

 Welcome to #SummerGamesWeek 2021 hosted by Amy from House of Nash Eats!
 We are celebrating the start of the Tokyo Games with over 50 recipes.
 These represent more than 25 countries competing in the upcoming Summer Games!
-Come join me and my fellow Summer Games Week bloggers as we bring you recipes from appetizers to drinks to entrées and desserts!
+Come join me and my fellow Summer Games Week bloggers.
+And we bring you recipes from appetizers to drinks to entrées and desserts!

 - Yakitori representing Japan by House of Nash Eats